 Other Supplies You Need

-You will also need painters tape, the engraving tip, a Cricut Maker and a strong grip mat.
-I used a brand new standard grip mat in the tutorial and it worked for the first couple times, but I highly recommend using the strong grip mat.
+You will also need painters tape, the engraving tip, a Cricut Maker, and a strong grip mat.
+I used a brand new standard grip mat in the tutorial and it worked for the first couple of times, but I highly recommend using the strong grip mat.